jackwatters45/blog-api/README.md

 ## notes

-- probably refactor comments to use posts/:id/comments etc
 - change to patch for update?
 - Remove todos
 - how to send better error for unique constraint violation
-- add limit to results
 - change cors crap once done
 - refresh token stuff
 - clearing cookies